 The trial date finally arrives.
 Most take no more than a few hours, although some could take several days.
 In the end, the judge or jury will consider all the information they heard and determine:

 After a verdict, the parties have an opportunity to appeal.
 In general, the losing side would appeal and ask an appeals court to review the outcome of the case.
-This could take months or even years.
+They cannot challenge the verdict simply because they disagree.
+They would need to show the court applied the law incorrectly to overturn the outcome.
+An appeal could take months or even years.

 Receiving Compensation from a Settlement or Court Award